Saturday, June 29, 2024

 The queen's tragedy is the main reason for visiting, as this panel at the entry suggests:

-It is a detail from the painting below
+It is a detail of the painting shown below, at the Musée Carnavalet.

 reconstructed* cell poignantly evoked her fate...